SASCAT/Coursera-Getting-and-Cleaning-Data/README.md

 ##Operation Overview
 The analysis script is **run_analysis.R**.
-the script reads the *Samsung* data files and produces a tidy dataset of the means and standard deviations from the *Samsung* data, an output file with average values of the tidy dataset as well as a code book for the data in the tidy dataset.
+The script reads the *Samsung* data files and produces a tidy dataset of the means and standard deviations from the *Samsung* data by subject and activity (*GandCD_Project.txt*).
+It also produces a code book for tidy dataset (*codebook.txt*).

 ##Operation details.
 1. Read in *features.txt* with the names of the 561 feature variables in the test and training data files.